“Being Agile” is like “being in love”. No guarantee that it means the same thing to any two teams.

 So in the end we realized that the mapping between the methodology and the software (or paper) requires great flexibility; agility is in the methodology, not in the software.
-If you want to use a software, it should be flexible enough to let you map projects, tasks, issues to people and customers, in infinitely many different ways, but so that all data from the different projects and methodologies ends up in the same place.
+If you want to use a software, it should be flexible enough to let you map projects, phases, ToDos to people and customers, in infinitely many different ways, but so that all data from the different projects and methodologies ends up in the same place.

 So no, Twproject is not yet another Scrum tool, it is a management tool that can help also those that decided to use Scrum for some projects.
-In particular we have several tools that will help tracking statistics directly in the task details page
+In particular we have several tools that will help tracking statistics directly in the project details page

 Mouse over the stats to get more info.